Psychiatric Nurse Career Overview

 Resources for Psychiatric Nurses

-Karen Luu, MSN, PMHNP-BC is a board-certified psychiatric mental health nurse practitioner.
-Luu holds a master of science in nursing (MSN) degree from Azusa Pacific University and an undergraduate degree in public health science.
-She has seven years of nursing experience, which includes working at a Level II trauma center, community hospitals, mental health urgent care, and private practice.
-Luu is currently working at a private practice which specializes in bipolar disorder, schizophrenia, depression, anxiety, and PTSD.
-She emphasizes the importance of incorporating the recovery-based model in her everyday practice.
+Karen Luu is a board-certified psychiatric mental health nurse practitioner.
+Luu holds an MSN from Azusa Pacific University as well as an undergraduate degree in public health science.
+She currently works at a private practice which specializes in bipolar disorder, schizophrenia, depression, anxiety, and PTSD.